vgteam/vg_wdl/README.md

 - *OUTPUT_GAF*: Should a GAF file with the aligned reads be saved?
 Default is 'true'.
 - *OUTPUT_SINGLE_BAM*: Should a single merged BAM file be saved?
 If yes, unmapped reads will be included and 'calling bams' (one per contig) won't be outputted by default.
 Default is 'false'.
 - *OUTPUT_CALLING_BAMS*: Should individual contig BAMs used for calling be saved?
 Default is the opposite of OUTPUT_SINGLE_BAM.
 - *OUTPUT_UNMAPPED_BAM*: Should an unmapped reads BAM be saved?
 Default is false.
 - *PAIRED_READS*: Are the reads paired?
 Default is 'true'.
+- *INTERLEAVED_READS*: Are paired reads interleaved in a single FASTQ?
+Only meaningful when PAIRED_READS is true and there is a single input FASTQ.
+Default is 'false'.
 - *READS_PER_CHUNK*: Number of reads contained in each mapping chunk.
 Default 20,000,000.
 - *CONTIGS*: (OPTIONAL) Desired reference genome contigs, which are all paths in the GBZ index.
 - *PATH_LIST_FILE*: (OPTIONAL) Text file where each line is a path name in the GBZ index, to use instead of CONTIGS.
 If neither is given, paths are extracted from the GBZ and subset to chromosome-looking paths.